alexandreaco/kamaji_quartz/model/README-Model.txt

 function changeCourseDescription()

+	This functions changes the course description associates with a given course in the database.

 	Input

 		String email - The email of the user of the course.
-		String course - The course number (i.e. 'CS411').
+		String course - The course name.
 		String newDescription - The new Description of the course.

 	Output

 		None

 function setJobtitle()

+	This function saves the job title in the database associated with a Quartz user's email.

 	Input

 		String email - Email of the user.

-		String title - The title of the user.
+		String title - The job title to be saved.

 	Output

 		None

 function setAddress()

+	This function saves the address in the database associated with a Quartz user's email.

 	Input